Verizon to offer custom pay TV with monthly programming bundles

-NEW YORK, April 16 (Reuters) - Verizon Communications Inc is rolling out a new pay TV plan that allows consumers to choose every month bundles of channels they want to see, hoping the flexibility will lure customers away from cable rivals and upstart Web TV companies.
+NEW YORK (Reuters) - Verizon Communications Inc is rolling out a new pay TV plan that allows consumers to choose every month bundles of channels they want to see, hoping the flexibility will lure customers away from cable rivals and upstart Web TV companies.

 The move is a small step in the direction of ‘a la carte’ programming, which means allowing customers to build their own pay TV service, channel by channel.
 U.S. television networks have long resisted ‘a la carte,’ in part because of concerns that subscribers will drop less popular channels.